Suzuki Vitara: Full hybrid

 In January 2022, Suzuki released a 140V full hybrid variant of Vitara in selected countries in Europe such as Hungary, France, Poland and the Netherlands, other European countries such as United Kingdom and Ireland received this model in March.
 The strong hybrid model was released in Japan as the Escudo in April 2022, which after the nameplate's temporary discontinuation in September 2021, as the conventional petrol model is no longer offered in the Japanese market.

 It is powered with a new dual-injector 1.5-litre petrol engine called K15C Dualjet, a reworked version of the K15B engine.
 The engine is combined with a Motor Generator Unit (MGU) electric motor, which produces 33 PS and 60 Nm.
 The combined power of the petrol engine and the electric motor is 115 PS.
 This hybrid model is only available with a 6-speed automated manual (dubbed as Auto Gear Shift (AGS) by Suzuki) and available for both front-wheel and all-wheel drive configuration.
 Due to the placement of battery pack in the boot, as a result, the capacity is decreased to 289-litre and 569-litre when rear seats folded.

+The full hybrid model was discontinued in Japan in April 2024, replaced by the smaller Fronx mild hybrid crossover.
+However, it was still available in Europe until around late 2025 or early 2026, succeeded by a lower output version of the earlier 1.4-litre Boosterjet turbocharged mild hybrid engine.

 Limited and special editions

 In August 2018, Changan Suzuki launched a special edition Vitara called "Star Edition (星耀版)" for Chinese market.
 It comes with rose gold coloured body, headlights, interior and new grille design.
 It is only available with 1.4-litre turbocharged petrol engine.

 A limited edition called "Vitara Katana" was introduced for Italian market in November 2019.
 This limited edition Vitara pays tribute to the new Suzuki Katana 1000 sport bike.
-It is based on the 1.0-litre Boosterjet model with manual transmission and can be ordered with front-wheel drive, or with the renowned Suzuki AllGrip all-wheel drive sistem.
+It is based on the 1.0-litre Boosterjet model with manual transmission and can be ordered with front-wheel drive, or with the renowned Suzuki AllGrip all-wheel drive system.
 Austrian market also received similar limited edition in September 2020, but based on the 1.4-litre Boosterjet hybrid AllGrip model.
 Both available in Metallic Silver or Black colours and limited to 100 units.

 In Japan, a special edition for Escudo called "S Limited" was announced in November 2020.
 This special edition has similar concept like the Chinese market Vitara Stars Edition, but with brown coloured headlights, interior, wheels and silver stainless steel pedal.